dsiu13/ecppt_study_guide/shell_code.md

 - **Omelet** makes use of multiple smaller shellcodes, which are combined together and executed.
 This can evade protections since each "egg" is small.

 # Encoding Shellcode
+- Shellcodes should be null free to guarantee execution.
+- Alphanumeric Shellcodes filter out all-non Alphanumeric bytes from the data